 Here's another advantage when you order now: As soon as you order, we'll immediately send a digital copy of both the book and the special the bonus report to your email inbox.
 And we'll put a printed copy in the mail to be delivered to your doorstep.

-In other words, to be sure you get this information well before the Advantage Plan Open Enrollment deadline, you'll get an e-copy to start reviewing right now.
+In other words, you'll get an e-copy to start reviewing right now.
 And the book will be on its way to your address.

 I think you'll be pleasantly surprised with the changes made by Medicare.
 As you'll enjoy the easy-to-understand style Ron Elledge uses to explain and help you sort through your options.

 Medicare Made Easy: What Expats, Frequent Travelers, and You Need to Know is a must read before you make a critical and costly mistakes with your Medicare coverage when planning your overseas move or travel.

 P.S.
 This is a limited-time offer.
 To allow you time to make informed decisions about your Medicare options, we want to get this book in your hands as quickly as possible.

 We're offering Medicare Made Easy: What Expats, Frequent Travelers, and You Need to Know with the FREE special 65-page bonus report, Passport to Paradise: More Than 50 Incredible Ways to Travel for Pennies on the Dollar (Value: $29) for a limited time.

 You get all this for just $39.